 The cost of medical and standard treatment is continuously on the rise.
 Most public drug rehabs, funded by provincial health insurance, will have a waitlist.
 The wait time extends into weeks and, in some cases, months.
 As such, very few can’t hold off on treatment because of the nature of addiction.

 But there is the possibility of getting the service through your insurance coverage.
 You could also get it from your employer’s insurance if they cover that.
 Many companies’ Health Plans cover substance abuse treatment.
 The result could be instant access to professional addiction treatment programs.

-Insurance companies can cover addiction treatment programs.
-But this occurs when the health care provider, meaning the chosen private drug rehab, accepts it, and your insurance plan covers this issue.
+Some insurance companies cover addiction treatment programs.
+But this occurs when the health care provider accepts it, meaning the chosen private drug rehab, and your insurance plan covers this issue.
 It offers financial aid to families for the various steps and services for substance abuse treatment.
-This can be a partial payment of services or, in many cases, the entire amount for treatment.
-This is always depending on the facility and insurance coverage plan.
+It can be a partial payment of services or, in many cases, the entire fee for treatment.
+But it always depends on the facility and insurance coverage plan.

 Insurance companies will pay for addiction treatment, provided they fulfill their criteria.
 Other companies will pay a percentage of the total cost.
 Some insurance companies often have their approved list of accredited treatment facilities they will support.